pifroggi/custom_chainner_nodes/README.md

 Then restart ChaiNNer and you can already find the new nodes via the search.
 Documentation for each setting is directly added into the nodes.

-An example chain is available in the "Examples" folder, which does rough alignment > match colors > improve alignment.
+An example chain that produces good alignment in general is available in the "Examples" folder, which does rough alignment > match colors > improve alignment.

 <p align="center">
     <img src="Examples/Image Aligner Example.png" width="720" />